 Somewhat concerningly, many users of mHealth apps are choosing to use them instead of seeking professional help.

 This is problematic for several reasons — the most important being the fact that the vast majority of these apps are not regulated.

-In fact, in 2015, researchers at Harvard Medical School in Boston, MA, conducted a study into symptom-checking websites and apps.
+In fact, in 2015, researchers at Harvard Medical School in Boston, MA, conducted

 The researchers discovered that, of the top 23 symptom checkers, “correct diagnoses were listed first in only 34 percent of standardized patient evaluations.”